 1300 Walsh Tarlton Lane

 Austin, TX 78746

-At the open house, project team members will be on hand to answer questions and provide information about the preliminary alternatives.
-No formal presentation will be given.
-Attendees are invited to come and go at their convenience.
+At the open house, project team members will be on hand to answer questions and provide information.
+No formal presentation will be given, and attendees are invited to come-and-go at their convenience.

 Austin, TX 78761-5426